Saturday, September 30, 2023

 2. Ooze leakage.
 Green slime spews from a wall or ceiling.

 3. Radiation wave.
-Save vs. poison or lose 1d3 points of Constitution immediately and again each week, unless treated with a Neutralize Poison spell from a Cleric.
+Save vs. poison or lose 1d3 points of Constitution immediately and again each week, unless treated with a Neutralize Poison spell.

 4. Electricity arc.
 Save vs. wands or take 1d8 damage.
 Characters wearing metal armor take double damage, half on a successful save.